Abu Salim (actor)

 Abu Salim (born 11 May 1956) is an Indian film actor, bodybuilder, and retired police officer, who works predominantly in the Malayalam cinema.
 He has also acted in a few Hindi, Tamil and Telugu films.
-He has mostly played villain roles.
+He has mostly played negative roles.

 Early life

 Abu Salim was born as the second son among six children to Kunhammed and Fathima at Kalpetta in Wayanad district.
 He had his primary education from S. K. M. J. High School, Kalpetta.

 Salim developed an interest in bodybuilding after being inspired by the work of actor and bodybuilder Arnold Schwarzenegger, whom he considers his role model.
 He has won several bodybuilding titles, including Mr. Calicut in 1981, Mr. Kerala in 1982, Mr. South India three times (in 1983, 1986, and 1987), and Mr. India twice (in 1984 and 1992).
 He served as a sub-inspector in the Kerala Police and retired in 2012.
 Salim has trained in some kalaripayattu and holds a black belt in shotokan-style karate.